ChloeL-E/ChloeL-E/README.md

 - 👋 Hi, I’m @ChloeL-E
 - 👀 I’m interested in everything to do with code!!
-When im not coding i enjoy swimming, running, reading and spending time with my family
+When i'm not coding I enjoy swimming, running, weight liftng, reading and spending time with my family
-- 🌱 I’ve recently completed a Level 5 Diploma in Web development through Code Institute.
+- 🌱 I’ve recently completed a Level 5 Diploma in Web Development through Code Institute
 - 💞️ I’m currently working on further developing my skills in React and Python
 - 📫 How to reach me...
 Chloe Livingstone-Evans on Slack